MuxGel: Simultaneous Dual-Modal Visuo-Tactile Sensing via Spatially Multiplexing and Deep Reconstruction: Performance Evaluation on Unseen Objects

 \section{Performance Evaluation on Unseen Objects}

-To evaluate generalization, data is collected on nine unseen objects with diverse colors, textures, and geometric shapes (\cref{fig:unseen}).
+To evaluate the generalization of MuxNet, data is collected on nine unseen objects with diverse colors, textures, and geometric shapes (\cref{fig:unseen}).
 Each object is mounted on the platform in \cref{fig:calib} (a).
-Unlike the indenters used for real fine-tuning, the irregular shapes of these objects restrict the contact to a single central location.
-At this location, the platform indents the object from non-contact to 1.5 mm depth in 0.1 mm steps.
-Data are collected across the same five gel configurations.
+Unlike the grid-sampled indenter contacts, each unseen object is placed near the sensor center to avoid premature edge contact caused by uneven object geometry.
+The platform indents the object from non-contact to 1.5 mm depth in 0.1 mm steps.
+Data are collected across the same five gel configurations described in \cref{sec:method} A. The tactile-only and vision-only baseline pads serve as the ground-truth tactile and visual targets, respectively, for computing the quantitative results in \cref{table:model}.

-We compare the three architectural variants (SI, DI-AbsT, DI-ResT) under two training settings (zero-shot simulation and real-data fine-tuning).
-For this evaluation, data from the three multiplexed configurations (2x2, 4x4, and 8x8) are aggregated.
-The results are shown in \cref{table:model}.
+We compare SI, DI-AbsT, DI-ResT under zero-shot simulation and real-data fine-tuning training stages.
+For this evaluation, data from the three multiplexed configurations (2$\times$2, 4$\times$4, and 8$\times$8) are aggregated.
+Results are shown in \cref{table:model}.
+RMSE denotes the root mean squared error between reconstructed and ground-truth images, averaged over all pixels, channels, and test samples.
+SSIM, LPIPS, and PSNR denote Structural Similarity Index Measure, Learned Perceptual Image Patch Similarity, and Peak Signal-to-Noise Ratio, respectively.

 After fine-tuning, DI-ResT achieves the best overall tactile reconstruction performance.
 In particular, the tactile RMSE of the fine-tuned DI-ResT decreases to 0.0287, improving over the best zero-shot baseline (0.0830).
-This demonstrates accurate recovery of millimeter-scale real contact deformations.
-Furthermore, the results exhibit a classic trade-off between structure alignment and perceptual details.
-While the fine-tuned DI-AbsT and DI-ResT achieve nearly identical structure scores (tactile (1-SSIM): 0.0877 vs. 0.0878, a negligible difference), DI-ResT substantially improves perceptual quality, reducing tactile LPIPS from 0.1082 to 0.0489.
+This demonstrates accurate recovery of real contact deformations.
+The results also show a structural-perceptual trade-off: fine-tuned DI-AbsT and DI-ResT achieve nearly identical tactile (1-SSIM) scores (0.0877 vs. 0.0878), while DI-ResT improves perceptual quality by reducing tactile LPIPS from 0.1082 to 0.0489.